Research code: ۱۴۰۲۰۸۳۰۷۲۵۶

 Ethics code: IR.UMSHA.REC.1402.572

-Iron ore mining and concentrate factories and mines are one of the occupations in which personnel are exposed to variable levels of free crystalline silica, so that the exposure of iron ore mining workers to respirable free crystalline silica in the workplace is considered a major health problem.
-In this study, 132 personnel from an iron concentrate factory in Hamadan province who had a specific exposure to free crystalline silica and their exposure to silica pollutants were measured in each specific occupational group.
-For this purpose, occupational units were classified according to the measured exposure level in coded groups 0 to 5.
-The results showed that in general, with increasing work experience of personnel in units with exposure to silica, there was no increase in their urinary crystals.
-And no significant relationship was seen between work experience and the amount of urinary crystals in exposed personnel.
-Also, within-group comparisons in terms of exposure levels of groups with higher exposure to groups with lower exposures indicate that there is no significant difference in the rate of excretion of urinary amorphous urate crystals between occupational groups.
-In the continuation of the study, in order to compare the rate of urinary crystals, especially amorphous urate, in the exposed group it was significantly higher than in the control group (a working group of employees in a food industry without any exposure to silica).
-Based on the results of this study, more complementary studies are needed to determine the exact relationship between these parameters.
+Iron ore extraction and concentrate factories and mines are among the occupations where personnel are exposed to varying levels of free crystalline silica, making the exposure of workers to respirable free crystalline silica a significant occupational health concern.
+In this study, 132 personnel from an iron concentrate factory in Hamadan province, Iran, who had exposure to free crystalline silica were selected, and their exposure to silica pollutants in each specific occupational group were measured.
+For this purpose, occupational units were classified according to the measured exposure level in coded groups from 0 to 5.
+The results showed that in general, with increasing work experience of personnel in units with exposure to silica, no increase was observed in their urinary crystals.
+Furthermore, no significant relationship was seen between work experience and the number of urinary crystals in exposed personnel.
+In addition, within-group comparisons in terms of exposure levels of groups with higher exposure to groups with lower exposures indicated that there is no significant difference in the rate of excretion of urinary amorphous urate crystals between occupational groups.
+The rate of urinary crystals, particularly amorphous urate, was significantly higher in the exposed group compared to the control group (a working group of employees in a food industry without any exposure to silica).
+Based on the results of this study, more complementary studies are required to determine the exact relationship between occupational exposure to free crystalline silica and urinary parameters, especially urinary crystals.